Yacin1102/Knoten/README.md

 ListenPort (default 51820):
 Use a coordination server? (y/N): y
 Coordination server URL (e.g. https://coord.example.com:8443): http://<server IP>:8080
-Join token (leave empty if the server does not require one): <paste the token from step 2>
+Join token (leave empty if the server does not require one): <paste the token from step 2 if you generated one>
 Name for this machine (leave empty for "Hostname-01"):
 ```